Macro-Financial Governance (MFG)

 Master Thesis

-The Macro-Financial Governance process offers the possibility to supervise Bachelor or Master theses.
+The Macro-Financial Governance process offers the possibility to supervise Master theses.
 If your are a student of political economy or neighbouring disciplines and would like to carry out research using the Monetary Architecture framework and/or write on a topic relevant to the work of the process, please reach out to: steffen.murau@globalclimateforum.org